beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 players_teams_merged = pd.merge(players_new, teams_df, left_on='currentNationalTeamIdStr', right_on= 'WorldCupTeamIDs', how='inner')
 ```

 The next challenge was to use the players birth date to approximate their age at the time of the 2018 World Cup.
-I decided to use the starting month of the World Cup competition, June 1, 2018, in order to approximate the players' ages:
+I decided to use the starting month of the World Cup competition, June 1, 2018, in order to approximate the players ages.

 ```python
 pd.Timestamp('2018-06-01')
 player_age = (pd.Timestamp('2018-06-14') - pd.to_datetime(players_teams_merged['birthDate'])) / np.timedelta64(1, 'Y')
 ```

-The following step was to use groupby 'currentNationalTeamId' and find the median age of each team:
+The following step was to use groupby 'currentNationalTeamId' and find the median age of each team.

 ```python
 team_age_mean = players_teams_merged.groupby(by='WorldCupTeamIDs')[['player_age']].mean()
 team_age_mean.player_age = pd.to_numeric(team_age_mean.player_age)
 ```

-To look at the relationship between median team age and number of wins, I created a new column in my dataframe with each of the teams total number of wins during the competition:
+To look at the relationship between median team age and number of wins, I created a new column in my dataframe with each of the teams total number of wins during the competition.

 ```python
 winner_list = [str(match['winner']) for match in matches_list]